-One of these cookbooks (Gourmet Today) was given to me by my MIL and I love it!
-There’s no pictures (boo), but there’s about six-thousand-three-hundred-and-twelve recipes in it so it makes me happy.
+One of these cookbooks (Gourmet Today) was given to me and I love it!

 One of the pasta recipes I saw in this book called for tagliatelle, sage, and chestnuts; somehow, that recipe morphed into this one.
 Partly because I like to change things up, partly because I couldn’t find chestnuts at the grocery store.

-Okay, back to the food: This recipe is super simple and comes together in about a half-hour, depending on how focused you are and how much wine you are drinking while making it.
+Okay, back to the food: This pine nut pasta recipe is super simple and comes together in about a half-hour, depending on how focused you are.

 You should definitely try it because it is salty and delicious.
-It isn’t a melty cheese, but it adds wonderful texture to the pasta.
+It isn’t a melty cheese, but it adds wonderful texture to this sage pancetta pasta recipe.

-Why am I so bad at thinking of something to write right before giving you the recipe?
+Why am I so bad at thinking of something to write right before giving you the pine nut pasta recipe?

 - 5 oz. pancetta, chopped